THE SOMATIC ARCHITECTURE

 Pain leaves traces in the body.
 So does interaction.

 The gold slashes that appear on violent interaction fade with opacity decay at v * 0.94 per frame.
 This isn’t arbitrary.
 It’s the rate at which adrenaline leaves the bloodstream.
-The UI breathes with your nervous system.
+The UI breathes with the nervous system.

 This is somatic design: the interface as a body that reacts to trauma.